core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 *	Reference = RFC XXXX

-RFC Ed.: update ID with allocated value and Reference with RFC number and remove this note.
+RFC Ed.: update XXXX to the RFC number assigned to this draft, update the ID if different than the one allocated, remove this note.
+TO DO : If this set of Content-Formats is accepted, requirements and description need to be added where appropriate.

 ## CBOR simple value